dlabouesse/dku-installer/README.md

 # Introduction
-The purpose of `dku-installer.sh` script is to automatically install the following nodes of Dataiku in one single command:
+The purpose of `dku-installer.sh` script is to automatically install the following Dataiku nodes in one single command:
 - Design node
 - Automation node
 - API node

+It has been designed to allow having multiple versions of each nodes on the same instance and can install the 3 nodes using either empty of migrated data directories.

 ![dku-installer.gif](./img/dku-installer.gif)